pedscoffee/PhysicianPromptEngineering/clinic-visit-tracker.md

         </svg>
         <div>
             <strong style="color: #9a3412;">Premium Feature</strong>
-            <p style="margin: 0; color: #c2410c; font-size: 0.9em;">This tool is part of our Premium suite.
+            <p style="margin: 0; color: #c2410c; font-size: 0.9em;">This tool is free thanks to the support of our community.
 Please consider supporting the project if you find it useful.</p>
         </div>
     </div>